DJ-Dingo/pibooth-oled-display/README.rst

 The OLED device showing here is the 4 pin I2c **OLED sh1106  128x64** 1.3″

-**SPI displays are supportet, but not testet yet** but many SPI displays allso have I2c, you can by making some hardware changes.
+**SPI displays are supportet, but not testet yet** but many SPI displays allso have I2c, by making some hardware changes.

 It can show numbers of **Photos Taken**, **Printed Photos**, **Forgotten Photos**, **Remaining Duplicates**, **Date-Time**.